peter88213/nv_writer/docs/template/README.md

 ## Features

-- Full screen mode with an editor window that resembles a 12" monochrome screen as used with the early PCs.
+- Full screen mode with an editor window that resembles a 12" monochrome monitor as used with the early PCs.
 - A simple, mainly keyboard-operated text editor box without spell checker and search capability.
 - A basic function menu can be folded in at the bottom via `Ctrl`-`F1`.
 - Online help can be called up via `F1`.